-2. Purpose and Audience
+1.0 Purpose and Audience

-The U.S. Consumer Product Safety Commission (CPSC) staff1 and Health Canada's Consumer Product Safety Directorate ("Health Canada") have developed this guidance document to help consumer product manufacturers integrate human factors principles into the product development process.
+The U.S. Consumer Product Safety Commission (CPSC) staff1 and Health Canada's Consumer and Hazardous Products Safety Directorate ("Health Canada") have developed this guidance document to help consumer product manufacturers integrate human factors principles into their product development process.

-Many product-related injuries can be prevented by better user-centered design.
-Providing the consumer product industry with general human factors principles and guidance, and how these principles can be applied to their products, can help reduce product-related incidents and reduce costly compliance and enforcement actions.

-This document is intended for industry stakeholders, designers, and manufacturers in the consumer product sector.
-This guidance can be tailored to meet the needs of a particular product, recognizing that not all practices apply to all products.
+Many product-related injuries can be prevented by better design.
+Providing the consumer product industry with suggestions on how to apply human factors principles to their products can help lower the number of product-related adverse incidents and reduce costly compliance and enforcement actions.
+These suggestions can be tailored to meet the needs of a particular product, while understanding that not all practices apply to all products.